DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 You can check the status of the Datadog Cluster Agent while running the status command of the agent:
 `agent status`

-If the Datadog Cluster Agent is enabled, you will see:
+If the Datadog Cluster Agent is enabled, you should see:

 ```
 [...]